starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 #### In Lutris, right clicking on Star Citizen and selecting "Configure" does not bring up the configuration
 - Completely close Lutris with `kill lutris`, delete everything inside the Lutris cache directory `~/.cache/lutris`, and relaunch Lutris.

+#### Library version errors during installation
+- If using a rolling release or bleeding edge distro, try toggling `Prefer system libraries` in Lutris to `On`.

+#### Installer Error Code 256 / Downloading [exe file] failed (ie arial32.exe)
+- Try setting `Prefer system libraries` to `On` in global lutris options.
+- Inspect install log for failed winetricks downloads or sha256 mismatch, note the URL of the files being downloaded and its destination in winetricks' cache.
+- Download each file manually to its destination in winetricks' cache.
+- Use winetricks to ensure that the prefix is set to Win10 mode.
+- Proceed with lug-helper installer.

+#### Lutris error: *Command exited with code 512*
+- We suspect this is a Lutris bug and fixes seem inconsistent.
+- Try going to Lutris Preferences -> Sources, and toggle either `Lutris` or `Local` and then toggle it back again.
+- If you have an old install, try importing that into Lutris.

+#### Lutris error: *"Runtime Error('No path can be generated for DXVK because no version information is available.')"*
+- If you've just installed Lutris, be sure to launch it once, separately from the Star Citizen install process, to fully populate its runtime and caches.

 ***